spacemanspiff/uLoader/readme.txt

 ALTERNATIVE DOL NOTES
 ---------------------

-You needs to create a "games" folder in the root of the SD.
+You needs to create a "games" folder in the root of the SD or USB (FAT).

 The dol file is loaded in automatic form using the game id as filename